ShaynAli/Parallel-Web-Crawler/readme.md

 `python .\crawler.py http://wikipedia.com`

-Web crawl outwards from http://example.com, outputting the results to example.crawl.txt, traversing at most 20 links, with a timeout of 120 seconds, spawning at most 5 threads to crawl.
+Web crawl outwards from http://example.com, outputting the results to example.crawl.txt, outputting the statistics to example.stats.txt, traversing at most 20 links, with a timeout of 120 seconds, spawning at most 5 threads to crawl.

-`python .\crawler.py http://example.com/ example-crawl.txt 20 120 5`
+`python .\crawler.py http://example.com/ example-crawl.txt
+example-stats.txt 20 120 5`